jmiemirza/MMFM-Challenge/README.md

 |--------|-----------------|--------|------|---------|
 | 38.0   | 30.0            | 36.5   | 22.5 | 31.8    |

-### Model trained with LLAVA and the train sets of the 10 datasets:
+### LLaVA 1.5 13B instruction-tuned with LLAVA instruction-tuning data and the train sets of the 10 datasets:

 - MMMU Evaluation